jenkinsci/azure-ad-plugin/README.md

 #### Q: How to recover if Jenkins keeps failing during the login phase?
 A: You can disable the security from the config file (see https://www.jenkins.io/doc/book/system-administration/security/#disabling-security)

-#### Q: Why am I getting an error "insufficient privileges to complete the operation" even having granted the permission?
+#### Q: Why am I getting an error "insufficient privileges to complete the operation" even after having granted the permission?

-A: It takes rather long time for the privileges to take effect, which could be 10-20 minutes.
-So just wait for a while and try again.
+A: It can take a long time for the privileges to take effect, which could be 10-20 minutes.
+Just wait for a while and try again.